mds5793/xPort/README.md

 Using a LLM to produce these following descriptors is recommended.
 Using a LLM to perform Unit Tests and ensuring the return results are the same as the source language or framework is also recommended.
 ```
-@exclude - Use this before every class, struct, or function you wish to exclude from being ported via xPort if it is a Software Trade Secret.
+@exclude - Use this tag before every class, struct, or function if it is a proprietary software trade secret and xPort will ignore it.
 @brief - Briefly describe the functionality or purpose of your function.
 @param - Use this to describe all the parameters of your functions.
 @return - Use this to describe the expected result of your function and any values that are returned.